vinceglb/AutoLaunch/README.md

 // Check if auto launch is enabled. val isEnabled = autoLaunch.isEnabled()

+// Check if the app was started by autostart. val isStartedViaAutostart = autoLaunch.isStartedViaAutostart()
 ```

 > ℹ️ **Note**: To test the auto-launch feature, your application must be distributed.
 With Compose Multiplatform, you can run a distributable package using `./gradlew :runDistributable`